 In order to purchase crates, you have to buy a bunch of points named Call of Duty points (CP).
 CP are available in bundles of: 200 for £1.79, 1,100 for £8.49, 2,400 for £16.79, 5,000 for £34.99, 9,500 for £63.99 and 13,000 for £84.99.
 Single supply drops (or crates) can be purchased for 200 CP and bundles moving up in price.

 FIFA 18 Packs

-If you’re a fan of football and play FIFA’s Ultimate Team, you are going to want to ensure that your team is one of the best.
+If you’re a fan of football and play FIFA’s Ultimate Team (UT), you are going to want to ensure that your team is one of the best.
 How do you do that?
-Purchase as many “packs” as your wallet can take and hope that luck is on your side.
-Whilst these aren’t boxes or crates I’m still going to include them.
+Purchase as many “packs” before you wallet taps out and crawls into the corner crying.

-You open a pack and its contents are revealed but the excitement and addiction creep in when the player reveal begins.
+You open a pack and its contents are revealed but the real excitement is from the player reveals.
 A country flag, player rating, team emblem and finally the player himself.
 It’s all about the show aspect here and plenty of FIFA 18 players love to take to Twitch and YouTube to open their packs in front of those willing to watch.

-You can unlock packs by progressing through the single-player mode and completing various online objectives but the packs are generally low in quality.
-What you really want are the higher rated packs and straight away.
+You can unlock packs by progressing through the single-player mode and completing various online objectives but the packs are generally “eh” quality.
+What you really want are the higher-rated packs and straight away.